In Theaters: Movies playing in the Fort Wayne area

 Five assassins aboard a fast moving bullet train find out their missions have something in common.

+Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Brokaw Movie House Angola, GQT Huntington 7, NCG Auburn Cinemas

-Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Brokaw Movie House Angola, GQT Huntington 7, GQT Huntington Drive-in, NCG Auburn Cinemas
+Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Brokaw Movie House Angola, GQT Huntington 7, NCG Auburn Cinemas

 EASTER SUNDAY